Mialy Rajoelina: As first lady

 Mialy has made frequent public appearances, such as when she spoke at a TED Talks in Antananarivo in 2011.
-Since her husband has become president Mialy has founded the FITIA association, which aims to collect donations and offer them the most vulnerable in Madagascar, especially women.
+After her husband became president Mialy founded the FITIA association, which aims to collect donations and offer them the most vulnerable in Madagascar, especially women.
 Supporters of Mialy and her husband say that the FITIA show that the couple care for Madagascar and its people while opponents say that the organization is a propaganda campaign aimed at increasing their popularity.
 Mialy has admitted to using her popularity to help her husband although she also adds that she sees nothing wrong with it and that people who support her usually support her husband as well.

 She is the president and spokesperson of Fitia, a humanitarian association aiming at helping the poor and the sick.
 She was the youngest first lady Madagascar has ever had.

 Faith

 Like her husband, Mialy is a Roman Catholic, in April 2013 she and Andry met with Pope Francis to become the first African leader and first lady to be received by the new pope at that time.